RichEwin/Portfolio/week-one.md

 Friday

-- GOAL: Research and explain basic OO princaples.
+- GOAL: Research and explain basic OO principles.
-- PLAN: Use encapsulation and single-responsiblity principal when completing 2 Ruby programs (Boris Bikes and Airport).
+- PLAN: Use encapsulation and single-responsibility principal when completing two Ruby programs (Boris Bikes and Airport).
 - EVIDENCE:

 ## End of week evaluation